-Potential projects may focus on: “language, both modern and classical; linguistics; literature; history; jurisprudence; philosophy; archaeology; comparative religion; ethics; the history, criticism and theory of the arts; those aspects of social sciences which have humanistic content and employ humanistic methods; and the study and application of the humanities to the human environment with particular attention to reflecting our diverse heritage, traditions, and history and to the relevance of the humanities to the current conditions of national life.”
+Potential projects may focus on: “language, both modern and classical; linguistics; literature; history; jurisprudence; philosophy; archaeology; comparative religion; ethics; the history, criticism and theory of the arts; those aspects of social sciences which have humanistic content and employ humanistic methods; and the study and application of the humanities to the human environment with particular attention to reflecting our diverse heritage, traditions, and history and to the relevance of the humanities to the current conditions of national life.”1

-HumanitiesDC is offering the opportunity for graduate students and others conducting and presenting original humanities research to become Humanitini Curators.
-Each Curator will create a public humanities program based on their research or area of expertise.
+HumanitiesDC is offering the opportunity for others conducting and presenting original humanities research to become Humanitini Curators.
+Each Curator will create an in-person or virtual public humanities program based on their research or area of expertise.
 As part of the application, prospective curators will need to fully describe this research topic, and where it is situated within a wider humanities field.

-Prospective curators must identify one or more humanities disciplines to which their project is connected.
+Strong connection to a humanities discipline – Prospective curators must identify one or more humanities disciplines to which their project is connected.
 They must be able to demonstrate that they have conducted extensive research on the topic they hope to translate into a public program.

-Ideal panels will be comprised of speakers from both inside and outside academia.
+Informed, diverse panels and capable moderators – Ideal panels will be comprised of speakers from both inside and outside academia.

 A plan for attracting an audience of at least 30 people